 National Institute of Standards and Technology Building Life Cycle Cost Programs provide economic assumptions (discount rate, general inflation rate, fuel escalation rates) and methods to ensure analyses performed are consistent and their results can be compared.

 Browse resources for planning and implementing distributed energy projects.

 Step 2: Identify and Address Project Barriers

-Distributed energy project barriers could include plant layout and configuration, old foundations and underground pipes, roof type and condition, soil type and condition, connection to electrical panels and switchgear, theft or vandalism vulnerability, ongoing operations and maintenance, and storm water management.
+Distributed energy project barriers could be related to plant layout and configuration, old foundations and underground pipes, roof type and condition, soil type and condition, connection to electrical panels and switchgear, vulnerability to theft or vandalism, ongoing operations and maintenance, and storm water management.

-Another thing to consider legal issues such as existing contracts and agreements, laws and regulations, and other rights and obligations that could hold up a project.
-The agency must have the legal or regulatory authority to pursue a distributed energy project, and if the project involves a power purchase agreement, that arrangement must be legal in the state or jurisdiction (see the DSIRE for third-party solar PPA policies.
+Legal issues, such as existing contracts and agreements, laws and regulations, and other rights and obligations could potentially hold up a project.
+The agency must have the legal or regulatory authority to pursue a distributed energy project, and if the project involves a power purchase agreement, that arrangement must be legal in the state or jurisdiction (see the DSIRE website for third-party solar power purchase agreement policies).
 A utility interconnection agreement is an important contract that carries legal implications, such as liability.
 So, too, are the contracts to operate, maintain, and insure the project.

-An agency may need to a compliance study to consider issues that might impede project implementation, such as compliance with laws such as National Environmental Policy Act (NEPA), National Historic Preservation Act (NHPA), and Federal Aviation Administration (FAA) regulations related to glare hazards around airports.
+An agency may need to perform a compliance study to consider issues that might impede project implementation, such as compliance with laws including the National Environmental Policy Act, National Historic Preservation Act, and Federal Aviation Administration regulations related to glare hazards around airports.

-An agency may have additional compliance issues to address, including compatibility with its mission, future site plans, and agency policies.
-Compliance with cybersecurity and other directives may affect the way a project is implemented.
+An agency may have additional compliance issues to address, including the project's compatibility with its mission, future site plans, and agency policies.
+Compliance with cybersecurity requirements and other directives may affect the way a project is implemented.